Cubs vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .333 with two doubles, a home run, a walk and four RBI.
+- Lindor hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .500 with two doubles, a home run, two walks and four RBI.

 Lindor Recent Games